molecula/documentation/cloud/cloud-data-modeling/_posts/2022-04-01-data-types.md

 add EPOCH if offered:
 | EPOCH  | TIMESTAMP  | The epoch which timestamps should be relative to.
 This is represented as a RFC339 time stamp string.
 The value may specify a timezone, for example 1980-11-30T14:20:28.000+07:00, or use zulu time (i.e. +00:00) 1980-11-30T14:20:28.000Z.  | The Unix epoch (`1970-01-01T00:00:00Z`) |
+(Added to /cloud/cloud-data-types/cloud-timestamp-data-type)

 Add Bool to types:
 | BOOL  | The BOOL type stores simple boolean (true/false) values.
 Any integer value will be interpreted as false if 0 and true otherwise.
 Strings (in any upper/lower case combination) ‘0’, ‘f’, ‘false’, and the empty string will be interpreted as false, and true otherwise. | This type is best for simple query filtering |
+(Added to /cloud/cloud-data-types/cloud-bool-data-type)

 -->

  **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 ## Data Types